-INHERITED IRA BENEFICIARY DISTRIBUTION ELECTION For Deaths Occurring Prior to January 1, 2020
+INHERITED IRA BENEFICIARY DISTRIBUTION ELECTION For Deaths Occurring On or After January 1, 2020

 This form is to be completed by a beneficiary to make a payment election for the inherited IRA assets.
 Refer to page 4 of this form for additional information on available payment options.